 1. Mighty Networks vs. Discord: What are they?

-Discord is an online live streaming and chat platform that lets users create “servers” (a community).
-It started out as a platform for gamers.
-Since PC games weren’t always designed with any way for the players to connect and talk, Discord was the answer to building a community around video games.
+Discord is an online live streaming and chat platform that lets users create “servers” (a forum).
+It started out as a platform for gamers, especially since PC games weren’t always designed with any way for the players to connect and talk.
+Discord was the answer to building a community around the shared love of video games.
 Although it still has a huge gamer community on it, it’s evolved over the past few years to host other types of communities through its online forums and voice chat functions.
 Discord works well for building a forum to talk gaming, and has some limited live event and spaces features.

 If you’re looking to build on either Mighty Networks or Discord, it’s important that you actually know what you’re trying to build.
 The platforms are completely different, so which one is right for you will depend on your use case.